npgsql/npgsql/doc/compatibility.md

 * Entity Framework with database-computed identity values don't work with Redshift, since it doesn't support sequences (see issue [#544](https://github.com/npgsql/npgsql/issues/544)).

+## DigitalOcean Managed Database

+DigitalOcean's Managed Database services requires you to connect to PostgreSQL over SSL.
+Unfortunately when you enable it in your connection string, you will get the same error regarding `ssl_renegotiation_limit` as Amazon Redshift.
+The Redshift compatibility mode setting resolves the issue on DigitalOcean.

 ## pgbouncer

 Npgsql works well with PgBouncer, but there are some quirks to be aware of.